Eppo-exp/android-sdk/README.md

 # Eppo Android SDK

 [Eppo](https://geteppo.com) is a feature management and experimentation platform.
-This SDK enables feature flagging and experimentation Eppo customers.
+This SDK enables feature flagging and experimentation for Eppo customers.
 An API key is required to use it.

 ## Usage